ziglang/zig/README.md

  * Completely compatible with C libraries with no wrapper necessary.
  * In addition to creating executables, creating a C library is a primary use case.
 You can export an auto-generated .h file.
- * Do not depend on libc unless explicitly imported.
+ * Do not depend on libc unless explicitly linked.
  * Provide standard library which competes with the C standard library and is always compiled against statically in source form.
  * Generics so that one can write efficient data structures that work for any